johnstonbl01/clementinejs-fcc/README.md

 This will install the Clementine.js components into the `your-project` directory.

-From within the project directory, type `$ node server` to start the application, and browse to `localhost:3000` to see the application.

 ### Setup GitHub Authentication

 Please follow [this guide](/clementinejs/tutorials/tutorial-passport.html#github-app-setup) to register the application with GitHub and get API keys / secrets.
 This API information will also need to be added to the `app/config/auth.js` file.